 1. Gather Your Documents in One Place

 Gather your documents, forms, and receipts reporting income and tax-deductible expenses in one place so you don’t forget anything come filing time.
 If you are self-employed, be on the lookout for the new Form 1099-NEC that now replaces Form 1099-Misc and reports your income.
-You will need to have that form in front of you when you file.
+You will need to have that form in front of you when you file with TurboTax Self-Employed.
 TurboTax asks simple questions specific to you, but having your documents ready to go may save you time.

 Pro tip: keep a folder next to where your mail comes in so that when W-2s, 1099s and other relevant forms start to roll in, you can keep them together in an easily accessible spot.
 Also, always have a copy of your prior year tax return in case you need to access your prior year adjusted gross income when you file.